 If you don’t consider yourself a high achiever academically, tutoring children with beginner math and reading concepts is still a viable option.

 Going rates for teen tutors range from $10-$60/hr, depending on location and subject.
 The best platforms for tutoring opportunities are Skooli, TutorMe, Chegg, and Wyzant.

-How to Make Money Fast as a Teen
+Here are Some Fast Ways to Make Money as a Teen.

 In some ways collecting feedback on new songs is no different than market testing a new product.

 Music Xray allows listeners to tune into new music and share their feedback, so music labels can make informed decisions when doubling down on a project or pulling the plug.